neuroidss/lab-governance/People and Partners.md

 Purpose: unspecified

 Accountabilities:
-- Evolving the Member Grant Agreement to capture needed partner level agreements for a healthy organization
-- Notifying all Partners of any new or amended Partner expectations or constraints, including any enacted by a change to the attached Constitution
-- Onboarding new Partners to their expectations and priviledges

-Note:
- Member Grant Agreements are written agreements signed by handshake between individual Partners and the Company.
-They are intended to capture expectations towards Partners (not towards Roles) and benefits, vacation time, learning time etc.
+- Evolving agreements between individual Partners and the Company to capture expectations towards Partners (not towards Roles) and benefits, vacation time, learning time etc.
+- Notifying all Partners of changes in these agreements
+- Onboarding new Partners to these agreements

 ### Recruiter - Cassus
 Purpose: Hire great people